mondeja/mkdocs-include-markdown-plugin/README.md

 Paths of included files can be absolute or relative to the path of the file that includes them.
-This argument also accept globs, in which case certain paths can be ignored using the `exclude` argument:
+This argument also accept globs, in which case certain paths can be ignored using the `exclude` argument.

 <!-- mdpo-disable-next-line -->
 #### **`include-markdown`**